-"Polity alone", represents the benchmark equation [8].
+In each column, the first analysis, labeled "Polity alone," represents the benchmark equation (8).
 In an attempt to improve upon the fit of this point of reference, the remaining analyses include the participation effect in three different ways.
-Equation [9], the second analysis reported in each column, adds the Voter Turnout Scalar to the previous estimation, emulating equation [7] but with a longer lag.
-Equations [10] and [11] duplicate [8], but substitute PEPS1 and PEPS2, respectively, for Polity as the predictor.
+Equation (9), the second analysis reported in each column, adds the Voter Turnout Scalar to the previous estimation, emulating equation (7), but with a longer lag.
+Equations (10) and (11) duplicate (8), but substitute PEPS1 and PEPS2, respectively, for Polity as the predictor.

 The results support our thesis.
 For each decade except the 1970s, VTS is positive and statistically significant, indicating that past participation rates help predict future Polity scores.
 For example, in the 1960s, the Polity score at the beginning of the decade could explain 55 percent of the variance in Polity at the end of the decade.
-Adding participation, however, noticeably improved the r2 to .60, with the t value for VTS showing a significant 2.49.
-In fact, both PEPS1 and PEPS2 alone are superior to Polity in predicting Polity's future value in every decade except the 1970s.37 Based on these findings, it is undeniable that including participation as an element of an overall democracy score pays dividends for the analysis of democratic persistence post 1960.
+Adding participation, noticeably improved the r^2 to .60, with the t value for VTS showing a significant 2.49.
+Both PEPS1 and PEPS2 alone are superior to Polity in r^2